gestalt-config/gestalt/README.md

 # Searching for path while Decoding Objects
 When decoding a class, we need to know what configuration to lookup for each field.
-To generate the name of the configuration to lookup, we first check for any annotations.
+To generate the name of the configuration to lookup, we first find the path as defined in the call to `gestalt.getConfig("book.service", HttpPool.class)` where the path is `book.service`.
+We do not apply the path mappers to the path, only the config tree notes from the path.
+Once at the path we check class for any annotations.
 If there are no annotations, then we search for the fields by exact match.
 So we look for a config value with the same name as the field.
 If it is unable to find the exact match, it will attempt to map it to a path based on camel case.
 Where the camel case words will be separated and converted to Kebab case, Snake case and Dot Notation, then used to search for the configuration.
 The order is descending based on the priority of the mapper.

 | Casing                   | Priority | Class Name            |